thedmons/prd-installation-services-widget/README.md

 **Dual-mode component design** — The widget was designed to operate as both a standalone end-to-end experience and as a configurable component embeddable on category and landing pages — scoped to a specific service or category.
 This reflects a deliberate strategy to bring lead capture closer to where customers were already browsing rather than requiring navigation to a separate page.

 **Discovery-to-deprioritization transparency** — This PRD documents an initiative that was validated but never shipped.
-UX prototypes were completed, user testing was conducted, and development elaboration was underway when the initiative was deprioritized following the acceleration of the platform migration.
+Product vision artifacts were created, UX-owned prototypes were built and user tested, and development elaboration was underway when the initiative was deprioritized following the acceleration of the platform migration.
 Section 13 documents this honestly — including what was completed, what wasn't, and why.
 Showing how a PM handles a deprioritized initiative with validated work is as meaningful as a shipped feature.

 **Consolidated lead management** — The PRD scopes Microsoft Dynamics as the single lead endpoint across all service types — replacing a legacy system split across Salesforce and email routing — and defines field mapping, service type attribution, and retry logic for failed submissions.